Hari-Nagarajan/fairgame/README.md

 ## Troubleshooting

+Re-read this documentation.
+Verify your JSON.

-I suggest joining the #tech-support channel in [Discord](https://discord.gg/qDY2QBtAW6) for personal assistance if these common fixes don't help.
+I suggest joining the #tech-support channel in [Discord](https://discord.gg/qDY2QBtAW6) for help from the community if these common fixes don't help.

 **Error: ```selenium.common.exceptions.WebDriverException: Message: unknown error: cannot find Chrome binary```** The issue is that chrome is not installed in the expected location.
 See [Selenium Wiki](https://github.com/SeleniumHQ/selenium/wiki/ChromeDriver#requirements) and the section on [overriding the Chrome binary location .](https://sites.google.com/a/chromium.org/chromedriver/capabilities#TOC-Using-a-Chrome-executable-in-a-non-standard-location)